DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/nextjs/nextjs-usage-app.md

     }
 }

-export const { getVariableValue, getClientContext } = setupDevCycle(
+export const { getVariableValue, getClientContext } = setupDevCycle({
+  // Server SDK Key.
+This will be private and used to retrieve configuration data, so you MUST use the server SDK key.
+  serverSDKKey: process.env.DEVCYCLE_SERVER_SDK_KEY ?? '',
-    // SDK Key.
-This will be public and sent to the client, so you MUST use the client SDK key. process.env.NEXT_PUBLIC_DEVCYCLE_CLIENT_SDK_KEY ?? '',
+  // Client SDK Key.
+This will be public and sent to the client, so you MUST use the client SDK key.
-    // pass your method for getting the user identity getUserIdentity,
-    // pass any options you want to use for the DevCycle SDK {},
-)
+  clientSDKKey: process.env.NEXT_PUBLIC_DEVCYCLE_CLIENT_SDK_KEY ?? '',
+  userGetter: getUserIdentity,
+  options: {}
+})
 ```
 Provide the context function to the DevCycleClientsideProvider as high as possible in your component tree.